Feedback from one of our past participants:

 • Elevation gain over the 180 km: 2220m

-• Highest point in the Golden Gate is 2050m asl.
+• Highest point in the Golden Gate Highlands National Park is 2050m (asl).

 • Steepest gradient is the Mine Shaft at 22% (roughly the 155km mark)

-The Cycle Lab Maluti Double90 is not for the unfit, or the faint-hearted.
+The Cycle Lab Maluti Double 90 powered by Biogen is not for the unfit, or the faint-hearted.
 The route starts off deceptively gently, with mild undulating hills from Clarens towards Bethlehem.

 Please take care at the left turn onto the N5 towards Bethlehem, as the N5 often carries heavy traffic, including trucks.
 Teams are specifically requested to ride in SINGLE FILE from this turn until Bethlehem.

-There’s a water point just after exiting Bethlehem on the R26, where you can also restock the energy levels with some banana loaf, potatoes and sandwiches.
+There’s a water point just after exiting Bethlehem on the R26, where you can also restock the energy levels with some banana loaf, bananas, potatoes and sweets.

 From Water Point 1, the route follows the undulating R716 past farmlands towards Warden and Eenzaamheid.
 This section of the route has a good road shoulder and teams should be able to get into pacelines and post some good speeds here.